Understanding Root Canal Treatments

 How can I avoid a root canal?

 Practising excellent oral hygiene and attending regular dental checkups are the best preventive measures.
-Brushing and flossing help eliminate plaque, reducing the risk of cavities and subsequent tooth pulp infections.
+Brushing and flossing help eliminate plaque, reducing the risk of deep cavities and subsequent tooth pulp infections.

 What happens if I delay root canal treatment?